marcusaasjensen/marcusaasjensen/README.md

 I am greatly interested in video game development, rendering, other computer science stuff and in building creative tools for artists wishing for better solutions to express themselves.

-As an artist myself, I love to create video games to tell stories and to improve my programming skills as well.

 <table align="right">
 <tr>
 <td>